Indinavir: Medical uses

 Indinavir wears off quickly after dosing.
-Unboosted indinavir requires a very precise dosing of 400 mg every eight hours to thwart HIV from forming drug-resistant mutations, including resistances to other protease inhibitors.
+Unboosted indinavir requires a very precise dosing of 800 mg every eight hours to thwart HIV from forming drug-resistant mutations, including resistances to other protease inhibitors.
 Boosted indinavir requires two 400-mg indinavir capsules with 1 to 2 100-mg ritonavir capsules twice a day.
 In both cases, the drugs must be taken with plenty of water one or two hours after a meal.
 It is recommended that users drink at least 1.5 liters a day when intaking the drug.
 Drug users must significantly increase their water intake due to indinavir's low solubility that can cause it to crystallize.
 There are restrictions on what sorts of food may be eaten concurrently with the unboosted indinavir treatment.
 Furthermore, it is no longer recommended to use in the United States for initial treatments due to pill burden and risk of kidney stones.

 Viral resistance

 Many people were skeptical of being too hopeful with indinavir due to previous events that occurred with AZT.
-Viral resistance to the drug leads to the drug becoming useless since the virus evolves to have cells that are able to resist the protease inhibitor.
+Viral resistance to the drug leads to the drug becoming useless since the virus evolves to have an enzyme that is able to resist the protease inhibitor.
 In order to avoid this as much as possible, it is important for users to consistently take the exact amount of the drug at the allocated times.
 This fear of viral resistance caused a lot of users to be wary of the drug.